-Topic Answer Summary Payroll 12 YES Employers must keep records showing for each employee: Name Home address Occupation Total daily and weekly hours worked, showing the beginning and end time of work Total hourly or weekly basic wage Additions or deductions from wages for each pay period Total wages each pay period Working certificates for minor employees (sixteen to eighteen years old) Records must be maintained at the place of employment for three years.
-Personnel File - Employee Access 13 YES Upon written request, employers must let current employees view their personnel file, if one is maintained by the employer, not more than seven business days after receipt of the request.
+Торіс Answer Summary Payroll 12 YES Employers must keep records showing for each employee: Name Home address Occupation Total daily and weekly hours worked, showing the beginning and end time of work Total hourly or weekly basic wage Additions or deductions from wages for each pay period Total wages each pay period Working certificates for minor employees (sixteen to eighteen years old) Records must be maintained at the place of employment for three years.
+Upon written request, employers must let current employees view their personnel Personnel File - Employee Access 13 YES Opon written request, employers must let current employees view their personnet file, if one is maintained by the employer, not more than seven (7) business days after receipt of the request.
 The review must take place during normal office hours at or near the place of work.
-Employers who keep personnel files must keep them for one year after an employee's termination.
-Employers must provide a copy to employees upon request, but can charge the fee for copying.
+Employers who keep personnel files must keep them for one (1) year after an employee's termination.
+Employees must provide a copy to employees upon request, but can charge the fee for copying.
 Employees are limited to two inspections per calendar year.
 Employees and the employer can mutually agree to correct or remove information in the file.
 If they don't agree, the employer must put an employee's statement of disagreement in the file.
 A personnel file includes items that are used or have been used by an employer to determine such employee's eligibility for employment, promotion, additional compensation, transfer, termination, disciplinary or other adverse personnel action including employee evaluations or reports relating to such employee's character, credit and work habits.
-Each employer shall provide an employee with a copy of any documentation of any disciplinary action imposed on that employee not more than one business day after the date of imposing such action.
-Each employer shall immediately provide an employee with a copy of any documented notice of that employee's termination of employment.
-Upon written request, employers must also let former employees inspect and/or copy their personnel file, if one was maintained by the employer, not more than ten business days after receipt of the request, provided the employer receives such written request not later than one year after the termination of that former employee's employment.
-The review must take place during regular office hours at a location mutually agreed upon by the employer and former employee.
-If the employer and former employee cannot agree upon a location to conduct such inspection, the employer may satisfy these requirements by mailing a copy of the former employee's personnel file to the former employee not more than 10 business days after receipt of the written request from the former employee.
+Each employer shall provide an employee with a copy of any documentation of any disciplinary action imposed on that employee shall immediately provide an employee with a copy of any documented notice of that employee's termination of employment.
+Upon written request, employers must also let former employees inspect and/or copy their personnel file, if one was maintained by the employer, not more than ten (10) business days after receipt of the request, provide the employee.
+If the employee's employee and former employee.
+If the employer and former employee and former employee and porter adverse provide an employee and former employee.

+former employee's personnel file to the former employee not more than 10 business days after receipt of the written request from the former employee.
 Unemployment Insurance 14 YES Employers subject to paying unemployment taxes must submit quarterly wage reports.
 Whether or not subject to paying Unemployment Insurance taxes, all employers must keep accurate records of employment.
 Employers must furnish copies on request.
-The following must be easy to determine based on the records for each employee: • Start/termination dates of employment • Payroll periods • Wages paid • Wages paid • Wages earned by calendar week • Time lost through lack of work • Number of hours worked in each calendar week • Normal full-time hours of work.
+The following must be easy to determine based on the records for each employee: Start/termination dates of employment Payroll periods Wages paid Wages earned by calendar week Time lost through lack of work Number of hours worked in each calendar week Normal full-time hours of work.
 Workers' Compensation 15 YES Employers must keep a record of all work-related injuries and illnesses that result in lost time of one day or more.
 Additionally, there are recordkeeping requirements under OSHA.
 OSHA YES Connecticut has incorporated the federal OSHA reporting and recordkeeping requirements.
 Refer to the federal fact sheet for reporting and recordkeeping requirements.
 Federal YES There are numerous federal rules about recordkeeping.
 Employers should review the federal fact sheet.